Chalwk/JeriCraftDocs/docs/guides/Factions.md

 - Use the faction bank to pool resources and fund expansions.
 - Be mindful of the costs associated with managing your faction.

 A kingdom is built on wealth!
-The **JeriCraft** economy offers various ways for players to earn and spend money.
+The **JeriCraft** economy offers various ways for players to earn and spend money:

 ### 1. Jobs: